smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 ## Execution of Captured Jobs

 In order to use the Capture Job tool, the LSAM Job Tracking feature must be started.
-Any form of job interception requires that the LSAM\'s exit programs be registered with IBM i for the SBMJOB command.
+Any form of job interception requires that the LSAM's exit programs be registered with IBM i for the SBMJOB command.
 But job capturing differs from tracking and queuing in that the capture action will only be performed for a job or workstation that is temporarily registered to use the capture function, using the STRCAPJOB function (also found in the LSAM menus).

-Use the LSAM\'s STRCAPJOB command or the corresponding menu function in the LSAM\'s Job Tracking sub-menu to add or remove job or workstation names from a temporary list of jobs that will be enabled to perform the capture function.
+Use the LSAM's STRCAPJOB command or the corresponding menu function in the LSAM's Job Tracking sub-menu to add or remove job or workstation names from a temporary list of jobs that will be enabled to perform the capture function.
 A job or workstation that has been registered to capture jobs will have every SBMJOB command intercepted and every job